EOSIO/welcome/docs/04_protocol/04_accounts_and_permissions.md

 `voter_info` | variant | yes
 `rex_info` | variant | yes

 The `name` type consists of a 64-bit value that encodes alphanumeric characters into 5-bit chunks, except the last character, if any, which uses a 4-bit chunk.
-The `name` type is used to store account names, action names, etc.
+The `name` type is used to encode account names, action names, etc. The `time_point` type stores timestamps in microseconds.
+The `asset` type associates a currency or token symbol with a given amount.
+The `account_resource_limit` type keeps track of the amount used, available, and maximum that can be used in a given window for the given resource (NET or CPU).
+The `permission` type holds the list of permission levels associated with the account - see [3.
+Permissions](#3-permissions).

 ## 2.2.
 Actions and Transactions